Updated 03/07/2026 11:00 UAE LT

 Bahrain

-- Vessel movements in Bahrain have resumed; however, operations remain limited due to the current situation.
+- Vessel movements in Bahrain have resumed; however, operations remain limited.
 BAPCO operations remain suspended.

 - APM Terminals operations have resumed from 06:00hrs to 18:00hrs.